 Archaeology and heritage

-The state’s biggest ever archaeological investigation is underway in Melbourne's CBD.
+The state’s biggest ever archaeological investigation is nearly complete in Melbourne's CBD.

-Ahead of excavation works for the Metro Tunnel, archaeologists and heritage experts will use excavators, shovels and hand trowels to sift through layers of rock and soil to uncover archaeological remains and artefacts.
+Ahead of excavation works for the Metro Tunnel, archaeologists and heritage experts have been using excavators, shovels and hand trowels to sift through layers of rock and soil to uncover archaeological remains and artefacts.

-More than half a million artefacts, some dating back more than 180 years to the early days of European settlement in Melbourne, have been found so far.
+More than a million artefacts, some dating back more than 180 years to the early days of European settlement in Melbourne, have been found.

-These investigations will provide a once-in-a-lifetime opportunity to unearth a whole landscape of early Melbourne that will tell the story of our city’s historic settlement, growth and change.
+These investigations are a once-in-a-lifetime opportunity to unearth a whole landscape of early Melbourne that will tell the story of our city’s historic settlement, growth and change.